feyman2016/michaellancaster/_posts/2014-09-03-javascript-data-structure-algorithms-series-ep2-arrays.markdown

 There's several ways of Object copy `Shallow Copy`, `Deep Copy` and `Lazy Copy`.

-The `Shallow Copy` is when you assign "A = B" which has the disadvantage of when modifying Array B the Array A will also be modified with same values/elements as B no matter what.
+The `Shallow Copy` is when you assign "A = B" which has the disadvantage of when updating Array A the Array B will also be modified with same updates as A no matter what.
 Here's an example of `Shallow Copy`.

 <pre><code data-language="javascript">
 var arr1 = [0, 1, 2, 3, 4, 5, 6, 7, 8, 9];